numberscope/frontscope/doc/working-with-git-and-github.md

 To create a branch and switch to it in one command, first make sure (for example, using `git status`) that you are "on" the branch that you want your new branch based on.
-That's sort of the "parent" of the new branch -- in other words, the baseline that your branch will represent changes to.
-Typically for working on Numberscope, that will be the `main` branch, so make sure that's checked out.
+That's sort of the "parent" of the new branch -- in other words, the baseline that your branch will record a series of changes to.
+Typically for working on Numberscope, that base will be the `main` branch, so make sure that's checked out.
 Then issue the following command:

 ```sh
 git checkout -b [your_new_branch_name]